SanchitTaliyan/Multi-Agent-Virtual-Bike-Sharing-System/README.md

 # Multi-Agent-Virtual-Bike-Sharing-System

+A multi-agent system that allows the instance of a network of vehicle stations and autonomous users that navigate freely through it.

 ### Prerequisites
 This project has been carried out through the platform for the development of JADE agents.
 This software is contained in this repository.
 The development and implementation was carried out on the Eclipse platform, this guide assumes its use.